SpongeBob SquarePants season 1: Reception

 The season was critically acclaimed.
 Three of its episodes won Best Sound Editing in Television Animation at the 2000 Golden Reel Awards.
 It consisted of the episodes "Mermaid Man and Barnacle Boy" and "Pickles" for Music, while the "Karate Choppers" won for the Sound.
 In 2001, "Rock Bottom" and "Arrgh!" also won the Golden Reel Awards for Best Sound Editing in Television Animation — Sound, while "Fools in April" and "Neptune's Spatula" were nominated for Best Sound Editing in Television Animation — Music.

 In his review for the Variety, Noel Holston said "[The show] is smarter and freakier than most of the prime-time animated series that have popped up in the past year."
 Furthermore, most of the first season DVD reviews were positive towards the series as being one of the best American comedy shows.
 In a DVD review by Bill Treadway for DVD Verdict, he called the show "the best animated American comedy since The Simpsons, it is a claim I stand behind."
 Treadway said the show is "accessible to all" that "adults will enjoy the witty satire and sly in-jokes subtly inserted into every episode."
 He also mentioned that "children will love the bright colors, spunky pace, and lively characters" and that "parents will not have to worry about violence or crude humor."
 Jason Bovberg of DVD Talk called SpongeBob SquarePants "the coolest Saturday morning cartoon since the heyday of Warner Bros."
 In a separate review for the season's DVD release, Bovberg "highly recommended" the set and wrote "I love the show so much, I can't see any way around giving this one a recommendation."
 Bovberg was particular on the exclusion of the pilot episode "Help Wanted", saying "But why is 'Help Wanted' missing?
 I suppose I'll have to buy a "theme" disc down the road to secure that one.
 Sigh."
 Furthermore, he described it as "the only disappointment of the set."
 Ron J. Epstein, also from DVD Talk, said that the character of SpongeBob is "one of the strangest cartoon characters I have ever had the pleasure to watch."
 He said that "Unlike most cartoons today, SpongeBob SquarePants caters to both a child and an adult audience."

 In his review for The Washington Post, Michael Cavna rewatched the pilot episode "Help Wanted" in 2009 and said "so much of the style and polish are already in place."
 He ranked the episode at No. 3 at his The Top Five SpongeBob Episodes: We Pick 'Em list.
-Nancy Basile of the About.com said "[The] humor and optimistic essence of SpongeBob is evident even in this first episode."
+Nancy Basile of About.com said "[The] humor and optimistic essence of SpongeBob is evident even in this first episode."